maragiogliov/maragiogliov/README.md

 >>>>>>>

-- 🔭 I’m currently working on : Shopify Liquid applications
+- 🔭 I’m currently working on : MERN + GSAP
 - 🌱 I’m currently learning : UX Design
 - 💬 You can ask me about : The Hill of the Elimis
-- 📫 How to reach me : maragiogliov@protonmail.com
+- 📫 How to reach me : info@victormaragioglio.com
-- ⚡ Languages :  English - Spanish - Italian
+- ⚡ Languages :  English - Spanish - Italian - A1 German

 Have a good day,